oracle/oci-typescript-sdk/lib/objectstorage/README.md

-# OCI NodeJS client for Objectstorage Service
+# OCI Node.js client for Objectstorage Service

 This module enables you to write code to manage resources for Objectstorage Service.